microsoft/vscode-docs/docs/remote/wsl.md

 ### I see EACCESS: permission denied error trying to rename a folder in the open workspace

 That's a known problem with the WSL file system implementation ([Microsoft/WSL#3395](https://github.com/Microsoft/WSL/issues/3395), [Microsoft/WSL#1956](https://github.com/Microsoft/WSL/issues/1956)) caused by the file watcher active by VSCode.
-The issue will only be fixed in WSL2.
+The issue will only be fixed in WSL 2.

 To avoid the issue, set `remote.WSL.fileWatcher.polling` to true.
 However, polling based has a performance impact for large workspaces.

 For large workspace you want to increase the polling interval: `remote.WSL.fileWatcher.pollingInterval` and control the folders that are watched: `files.watcherExclude`.

-WSL2 does not have that file watcher problem is also not affected by the new setting.
+WSL 2 does not have that file watcher problem is also not affected by the new setting.

 ### What are the connectivity requirements for the Remote - WSL extension?